-Serbia, Bosnia, Montenegro: New Interconnection Serbia-Bosnia– Montenegro to increase SEE cross border capacities and support the Italian export power cable4.
-May 2015. / News Serbia Energy
+Serbia, Bosnia, Montenegro: New Interconnection Serbia-Bosnia– Montenegro to increase SEE cross border capacities and support the Italian export power cable, News Serbia Energy

 The Feasibility Study of the project for 400 kV interconnection Serbia – Bosnia and Herzegovina – Montenegro has shown that the project is technically and economically viable.
 The Study indicates that the project will bring economic benefits to Serbia, BiH and Montenegro.
 Moreover, project implementation will probably bring economic benefits, as well as the benefits on the electricity market within the Southeast Europe, particularly when the 400 kV interconnection Lastva – Pljevlja and the submarine cable to Italy are built.

 The ESIA indicates that the project can be implemented in the manner which causes the least possible harm to the environment.
 Probable environmental and social impacts can be prevented, reduced or compensated.
 A set of mitigation and monitoring measures, aimed at eliminating harmful environmental and social impacts, has been developed as a part of the ESIA process and as an assurance that all harmful impacts will be mitigated.

 The technical assessment has shown that the connection is feasible.
 For the most part, the chosen routes (RoL) i.e. corridors in all three countries, are already covered by the existing TSO for low-voltage long distance lines, which have been used for more than 50 years already.

 The Project Implementation Plan envisages two project implementation phases.
 The Phase I should begin in 2018, whereas the beginning of the Phase II is planned for the period between 2022 and 2023.
 The main risk is the delay in the upgrading of the substation Bajina Bašta and the postponement of the construction of the new 400 kV line Obrenovac – Bajina Bašta.